 Faculty are available during scheduled office hours to advise students about their courses and program.
 Peruse some of the offerings in the Department of Social and Behavioral Sciences.

-This is only a suggested transfer program and might not appropriate for every student.
+This is only a suggested transfer program and might not be appropriate for every student.
 Some four-year institutions accept more than 62 credits in transfer to fulfill requirements in sociology.
 Consult the College & Career Success Center for help in selecting courses appropriate for the program at the college or university where you plan to transfer.

 Mission